One day in Lorca Spain: A historical city filled with cultural treasures

 Casa del Corregidor: A well-preserved mansion that showcases Lorca’s architectural heritage.

-Sierra de la Almenara: If you enjoy nature and hiking, explore the nearby Sierra de la Almenara, offering scenic trails, wildlife, and panoramic views.
+Sierra de la Almenara: If you enjoynature and hiking, explore the nearby Sierra de la Almenara, offering scenic trails, wildlife, and panoramic views.

 Sierra de las Estancias: Another nearby mountain range with hiking opportunities and beautiful landscapes.